dg/ftp-deployment/readme.md

 Installing FTP Deployment
 -------------------------

-FTP Deployment requires PHP 5.4 or later.
+FTP Deployment 3.x requires PHP 7.1 or later (version 2.x requires PHP 5.4 or newer).
 It also requires openssl extensions for ftps:// and SSH2 extension for sftp:// connections.

 The easiest way to obtain FTP Deployment is to download [a single PHAR file](https://github.com/dg/ftp-deployment/releases).